PScoriae/pierreccesario/main/content/blog/ec2-vcpu-service-quota.md

 As part of our MrBeast campaign, we needed to prescale our EKS cluster to handle the increased load.

-Had we not increased our on-demand quota, we would've hit a roadblock — an artificial roadblock that limits our cluster's scalability.
+Had we not increased our On-Demand quota, we would've hit a roadblock — an artificial roadblock that limits our cluster's scalability.

 That's absolutely **detrimental** to the business and you never want to be in a situation like that.
 It could be costly if not addressed promptly.